-ARUN KUMAR

-EVP, Data and Insights

-DARIO TRABUCCO

-Manager, Data and Insights
+ARUN KUMAR EVP, Data and Insights DARIO TRABUCCO Manager, Data and Insights

 In Summary / Everyone wants to know what customers want.
-In the digital age, the dictum has turned its head: customers expect that you know what they want and can deliver it to them seamlessly.
-Financial services organizations face this challenge amid generational disruptions, with the global pandemic, volatile geopolitics, and record inflation upending economies and battering customers clamoring for stability.
+In the digital age, the dictum has turned its head: customers expect that you know what they want, and can deliver it to them seamlessly.
+What's more, they expect this level of service at every touchpoint from organizations large and small, from high tech to healthcare to financial services and beyond.

-In this environment, only customer-obsessed companies can thrive.
-Traditional financial institutions must improve their customer experiences before falling behind fintech and other competitors, while all firms should pace the needs of millennials and Generation Z, who bank differently than their parents.
-While there isn't a magic customer-obsession switch, there are formulas that can set you up for success.
-Companies that embrace test-and-learn strategies will accelerate their customer focus, driving customer obsession through experimentation.
-In this report, we define customer obsession, help assess your organization's level of customer-obsession maturity, and showcase actionable test-and-learn strategies to help you meet customer needs head-on.
+In this environment, only customer-obsessed companies can rise above the competition and thrive.
+The good news is that, while there isn't a magic switch, there are formulas that can set you up for success.
+Companies that embrace dynamic test-and-learn ecosystems will accelerate their customer focus, and drive customer obsession through experimentation.
+In this report, we define customer obsession, help assess your organization's level of customer obsession maturity, and showcase actionable test-and-learn strategies to help you progress on the path to customer obsession.